 The presentation will include:

-- Overview of the proposed changes to the PSM and RMP rules
+- Overview of the proposed changes to RMP rules and PSM’s implementing guidance

 - Discussion of the General Duty clauses under both acts and the link to corporate EHS responsibilities

-- Review of USEPA's recent RMP enforcement initiative (centered around anhydrous ammonia systems) and how those results, when viewed through recent case studies, may shape these future regulations
+- Review of USEPA's recent RMP enforcement initiative (centered around anhydrous ammonia systems) and how those results, when viewed through recent case studies, may shape compliance with these regulations

 - Matthew Traister, P.E., Vice President & National Compliance Practice Leader; O'Brien & Gere